-Lehmann Maupin Taipei’s inaugural presentation from June 26–July 15, 2021 will showcase an exploration of performance, theatre, and contemporary storytelling from within the gallery’s roster, including Billy Childish, Tony Oursler, Alex Prager, Robin Rhode, David Salle, and Erwin Wurm, as well as Tom Friedman.
+Lehmann Maupin Taipei’s inaugural presentation, States of Being, from August 3, 2021 will showcase an exploration of performance, theatre, and contemporary storytelling from within the gallery’s roster, including Billy Childish, Tony Oursler, Alex Prager, Robin Rhode, David Salle, and Erwin Wurm, as well as Tom Friedman.
 The exhibition will feature David Salle’s complex narrative paintings, which draw inspiration from art history, advertising, design, and American culture, in conversation with Tony Oursler’s exploration of the moving image through an intimately-scaled video installation.
 Also on view will be an iconic participatory sculpture by Erwin Wurm, where audiences are invited to activate the work by standing underneath it, alongside a human-scale stainless steel sculpture of two figures dressed in hazmat suits by Tom Friedman.

-The second presentation, opening on July 17, will explore concepts of memory and identity within each artist’s practice and feature a selection of works by McArthur Binion, Shirazeh Houshiary, Lee Bul, Angel Otero, Helen Pashgian and Do Ho Suh.
+The second presentation, The Medium is Memory, opening in August 28 will explore concepts of memory and identity within each artist’s practice and feature a selection of works by McArthur Binion, Shirazeh Houshiary, Lee Bul, Angel Otero, Helen Pashgian and Do Ho Suh.
 Essential to this presentation are signature works from Lee Bul’s renowned Perdu series, in which she explores the binary between the artificial and the organic, both conceptually and materially.
 Works from the Perdu series were recently exhibited in New York at Lehmann Maupin and in the artist’s 2019 exhibition at Martin Gropius Bau in Berlin.
-Shown publicly for the first time will be a new work from McArthur Binion’s Modern:Ancient:Brown series.
-In these paintings, the artist creates minimalist patterns over an “under conscious” of his personal documents and photographs, in this case, the address book he kept from the 1970s to 1990s while living in New York.
+McArthur Binion’s DNA series will also be shown.
+In these paintings, the artist creates minimalist patterns over an "under conscious" of his personal documents and photographs, in this case, the address book he kept from the 1970s to 1990s while living in New York.
 Also on view will be signature works from Do Ho Suh’s Specimen series—exquisitely sewn fabric versions of household objects, such as refrigerators, light fixtures, or stovetops.

-The gallery will be open to the public from Tuesday to Saturday from 11:00 AM to 7:00 PM, and will offer extended hours by appointment on Sundays and Mondays.
-For more information, please contact email@example.com.
+The gallery will be open from Tuesday to Saturday from 11:00 AM to 7:00 PM and will offer extended hours by appointment on Sundays and Mondays.
+For more information, please contact firstname.lastname@example.org.